Receiving a cancer diagnosis is scary. We know that. We also know that an early diagnosis and treatment of cancer is vital to a successful outcome.

 Sometimes, a cancer diagnosis comes too late and it is nobody’s fault.
 Cancer is not predictable and is different for every patient.
 There are other times when a doctor is careless or negligent and they fail to properly diagnose cancer.
 Whether it was because of skipped tests or misread symptoms, this can be devastating.

-When you need a Camden failure to diagnose and treat cancer attorney, turn to the Weitz Firm today.
+When you need a Camden failure to diagnose and treat cancer attorney, turn to The Weitz Firm, LLC today.
 We will work to ensure you get the compensation you deserve.

 Take a look at the leading causes of death in the United States and you will see that cancer is in second place, just behind heart disease.
 With over 600,000 people killed each year from various forms of cancer, diagnosing them correctly is critical.